 My purpose for writing this guide is to assist all those who have bought a swimming pool from me.
 You may feel a bit lost with the upkeep aspect of owning a swimming pool.
 Now that I am selling so many above-ground swimming pools, I feel obligated to provide this guide.

 Pool Maintenace – Crystal Clear Safe Sparkling Bathing Water

 I use the term bathing water instead of swimming pool water for a reason.
 While you are never going to bring out the soap and shampoo, you are sharing bathwater.

 This thought is gross enough, but add to it the knowledge that everyone involuntarily urinates .15 to .33 ounces when entering a pool.
-Some will relieve themselves voluntarily, plus the percentage of fecal (poop) being brought in by people (kids don’t clean up as well).
+Some will relieve themselves voluntarily.
+Then there is the percentage of fecal (poop) being brought in by people (kids don’t clean up as well).
 You quickly see the need for diligent pool maintenance routines as well as frequent bathroom breaks for the young ones.

 I promise no more gross stuff, but I hope I have your attention.
-Pool maintenance is serious and requires a responsible pool operator no matter the pool type or size.
-The smaller the body of water the more important sanitation is.
+Pool maintenance is essential and requires a responsible pool operator no matter the pool type or size.
+The smaller the body of water the more critical sanitation is.

 You need to maintain balanced pool water chemistry with proper levels of sanitizer, keep your pool filter functioning well to remove dirt and contaminants and remove debris not caught by the pools circulation system via skimming and vacuuming.
 There are many ways to do each of these jobs, and lots of equipment to make the job easier.

 If you have not replaced your water in the past ten years, the chances are good that you should now.
 Have your pool water tested for TDS (total dissolved solids)?
 Any level higher than four times your tap water and you should be thinking about replacing most of your water.
 With a high level of TDS, your water will look dull, and it will be hard to maintain the chlorine level.